Dobiasd/frugally-deep/README.md

 ### way 2: using [cmake's ExternalProject](https://cmake.org/cmake/help/v3.0/module/ExternalProject.html)

-You can also add `FunctionalPlus` as an `ExternalProject` to your CMakeLists.
+You can also add `frugally-deep` as an `ExternalProject` to your CMakeLists.

 The benefits of this: